Modality specific U-Net variants for biomedical image segmentation: A survey: U-Net variants for medical imaging

-Motivated by the success of squeeze-and-excitation network (SENet)~\cite{hu2018squeeze} to suppress the irrelevant features, Li et al.~\cite{li2019attention} proposed an attention guided deep learning framework divided into three components: preprocessing, region of interest (ROI) segmentation with transfer learning followed by pneumonia detection model.
+Motivated by the success of squeeze-and-excitation network (SENet)~\citep{hu2018squeeze} to suppress the irrelevant features, \cite{li2019attention} proposed an attention guided deep learning framework divided into three components: preprocessing, region of interest (RoI) segmentation with transfer learning followed by pneumonia detection model.
 In the preprocessing stage, apart from the trivial processes like resizing, the authors synthesized the adversarial samples to gain attention of the model towards pneumonia.
-The pneumonia infected area is erased by replacing with an average pixel value of the image and then labelled as non-pneumonia, which helped to distinguish between noise and relevant data.
-To further suppress the background interference, authors adopted the approach proposed by Rashid et al.~\cite{rashid2018fully} to perform the lungs segmentation followed by post-processing with conditional random fields.
+The pneumonia infected area is erased by replacing it with an average pixel value of the image and then labelled as non-pneumonia, which helped to distinguish between noise and relevant data.
+To further suppress the background interference, authors adopted the approach proposed by \cite{rashid2018fully} to perform the lungs segmentation followed by post-processing with conditional random fields.
 The segmented, original and synthesized images together form the training and validation set for the pneumonia segmentation network.
 The network follows SENet design in which SE-ResNet34 is utilized as a backbone architecture.
-The proposed framework tends to learn the pneumonia features effectively and achieves a significant reduction in the false positive predictions with FPR value of 0.19, in contrast to mask R-CNN~\cite{he2017mask} and RetinaNet~\cite{lin2017focal} on RSNA challenge.
+The proposed framework tends to learn the pneumonia features effectively and achieves a significant reduction in the false positive predictions with an FPR value of 0.19, in contrast to mask R-CNN~\citep{he2017mask} and RetinaNet~\citep{lin2017focal} on RSNA challenge; however, the overall framework relies heavily on the pre-processing and post-processing of data, thereby limiting its usability across multiple datasets.